What Is Prodromal Labor and How Do You Manage It? - Baby Chick

 7. Practice Birthing Techniques

-When prodromal labor begins, it’s also a great opportunity to practice breathing techniques that you’ll use during the delivery process.
+When prodromal labor begins, it can be a good time to practice breathing techniques that you’ll use during the delivery process.
 Try meditating or working on your out-breath technique, such as the one you might have learned in childbirth class, from your doctor or midwife, or online.1,2,6

 Related: Foods To Eat (And Not Eat) in Early Labor